MicrosoftEdge/WebView2Feedback/specs/Workers.md

   /// If a service worker has been registered for the given scope, it gets the
   /// corresponding `CoreWebView2ServiceWorkerRegistration` object.
   ///
-  /// The `scope` parameter is a fully qualified URL that defines the range of URLs
+  /// The `scopeUri` parameter is a fully qualified URI that defines the range of URIs
   /// a service worker can control.
 For example, if you registered a service worker
   /// with a `scope` of '/app/' for an application at https://example.com/, you should
-  /// specify the full qualified URL i.e., https://example.com/app/ when calling this
+  /// specify the full qualified URI i.e., https://example.com/app/ when calling this
   /// method.
-If the `scope` was not specified during registration, its default value
+If the scope was not specified during registration, its default value
-  /// is the base URL of the application, e.g., https://example.com/.
+  /// is the base URI of the application, e.g., https://example.com/.
   ///
   /// This corresponds to the `getRegistration` method of the `ServiceWorkerContainer`
   /// object in the DOM which returns a Promise that resolves to a `ServiceWorkerRegistration`
   /// object.
 See the [MDN documentation]
   /// (https://developer.mozilla.org/docs/Web/API/ServiceWorkerContainer/getRegistration) for more information.
   ///
-  /// If scope is empty string or null, the completed handler immediately returns
+  /// If scopeUri is empty string or null, the completed handler immediately returns
   /// `E_INVALIDARG` and with a null pointer.
   HRESULT GetServiceWorkerRegistration(
-      [in] LPCWSTR scope
+      [in] LPCWSTR scopeUri
       , [in] ICoreWebView2GetServiceWorkerRegistrationCompletedHandler* handler
   );
 }